 In August 2014 the production office for Spectre was set up in Solden, ready to co-ordinate the filming, which took place from mid-January to February 2015.
 A total of 22 filming days was planned in the Tirol, and at its peak the film crew consisted of 500 people.

-Although this is the first time 007 has been filmed in Tirol, there is a connection between the famous secret agent and the region – Ian Fleming, the author of the Bond novels, lived in Kitzbuhel in the 1920s.
+Although this is the first time 007 was filmed in Tirol, there is a connection between the famous secret agent and the region – Ian Fleming, the author of the Bond novels, lived in Kitzbuhel in the 1920s.

-Spectre stars Daniel Craig and is due to be released on November 6, 2015.
+Spectre stars Daniel Craig and was released on November 6, 2015.
 Other stars of the 24th Bond film include Ralph Fiennes, Christoph Waltz, Monica Bellucci and Lea Seydoux, with Oscar-winning director Sam Mendes.

 On Her Majesty’s Secret Service (1969)